-Chayan Bhawal, Debasattam Pal, Sandeep Kumar, and Madhu N. Belur
+Chayan Bhawal, Debasattam Pal, Sandeep Kumar and Madhu N. Belur

-Abstract-Lossless and all-pass systems are energy-conservative in the sense that the energy that is extracted from the system always equals that supplied to the system.
+Abstract-Lossless and all-pass systems are energyconservative in the sense that the energy that is extracted from the system always equals that supplied to the system.
 This stored energy turns out to be independent of the system realization/description.
 For example, there are different LC realizations of a lossless transfer function, but the energy stored can be uniquely expressed in terms of the port variables and their derivatives.
 This paper proposes new results and algorithms to compute the stored energy in lossless systems.
 We present four different techniques to compute the stored energy of lossless/all-pass systems.
 The first method is LC realization based (Foster, Cauer and their combinations) and the second is based on the Bezoutian of two polynomials.
 The notion of "balancing controllability/observability Gramians" is used for the third, while the last method is based on adjoint networks.
 A comparative study among the four methods shows that the first three methods are comparable with respect to computation time, while for numerical accuracy, the Bezoutian method is the best.
 Three different methods to compute the Bezoutian is also reported here: Euclidean long division, Pseudo-inverse method and the two dimensional discrete Fourier transform.

-Index Terms-Adjoint network, Bezoutian, Foster-Cauer realizations, Gramian balancing.
+Keywords: Foster-Cauer realizations, Bezoutian, Adjoint network, Gramian balancing.

-I. INTRODUCTION
+1. INTRODUCTION

-HIS paper deals with lossless systems (and more generally conservative systems), i.e., systems for which the energy extracted from the system equals the energy supplied to the system.
-Traditionally, LC realizations of lossless transfer functions are non-unique; Foster 1 and 2, Cauer 1 and 2 and their combinations, for example.
-The values of the capacitances and inductances would be highly varied across these realizations, due to which, for a given amount of stored energy, the capacitorvoltages and inductor-currents would be different across the realizations.
-Further, for a given lossless transfer function there are many state-space realizations that need not correspond to an LC realization, this also adds to the non-uniqueness in the values of states for a given stored energy.
-In spite of this nonuniqueness, it is known (and elaborated in Section II-D below) that the energy stored, when expressed in terms of the external variables (port-variables) and their derivatives, is exactly the same function (henceforth called the storage function) and is independent of both the LC realization and the state-space realization.
-This property can be exploited in the sense that
+This paper deals with lossless systems (and more generally conservative systems), i.e. systems for which the energy extracted from the system equals the energy supplied to the system.
+Traditionally, LC realizations of lossless transfer functions are non-unique; Foster 1 & 2, Cauer 1 & 2 and their combinations, for example.
+The values of the capacitances and inductances would be highly varied across these realizations, due to which, for a given amount of stored energy, the capacitor-voltages and inductor-currents would be different across the realizations.
+Further, for a given lossless transfer function there are many state-space realizations that need not correspond to an LC realization, this also adds to the nonuniqueness in the values of states for a given stored energy.
+In spite of this non-uniqueness, it is known (and elaborated in Section 2-D below) that the energy stored, when expressed in terms of the external variables (port-variables) and their derivatives, is exactly the same function (henceforth called the storage function) and is independent of both the LC realization and the state-space realization.
+This property can be exploited in the sense that the LC realization or state-space realization can be chosen in a form so that new methods (possibly with better numerical/flop-count properties) to compute the stored energy are revealed by the chosen realization.
+This paper proposes four different approaches to characterize the stored energy; each approach unfolds new results and algorithms to compute the storage function.
+Note that when the system is not lossless but strictly passive, then the computation of the stored energy is linked to solutions of the so-called Algebraic Riccati Inequality/Equality (ARI/ARE).
+However, such an inequality/equation cannot be formulated for conservative systems, since certain "regularity conditions" are not satisfied by such systems.
+Hence methods described in this paper not only provide new ways to compute the storage function but also to solve control problems where the ARE does not exist due to failure of the regularity condition on D. In this paper we develop new results which yield procedures to compute storage function of conservative systems.
+We propose following four approaches: